anandman/CarND-Advanced-Lane-Lines/README.md

 - load the camera distortion coefficients
 - correct for camera distortion in images or incoming video frames
+- crop image to road area
 - resize image to fit Tiny Yolo model for VOC datasets
 - run image through Tiny Yolo model and return predictions
 - convert predictions into bounding boxes using confidence thresholds
+- use non-maximal suppression (NMS) to find one bounding box per vehicle
+- "average" each vehicle's bounding box across last 5 frames of a video using a NumPy-based queue
 - overlay visual display of bounding boxes onto original image
 - output the image or video

+The crop area and the confidence and NMS threshold are variables defined at the top of the file.
+The crop area was derived by looking at only the road area.
+The confidence score threshold was validated empirically but better than 50% also seems like a natural point.
+The NMS threshold was derived empirically to balance separating out multiple close cars while not falsely detecting the same car twice.

 A test image and output are shown below.